-The Syrian Archive is a Syrian initiative that strives to promote sustainable peace and respect for human rights within Syrian society through facilitating justice and accountability.
+The Syrian Archive is a Syrian led initiative that works to promote sustainable peace and respect for human rights within Syrian society through facilitating justice and accountability efforts.

 This includes evidence gathering and documentation of incidents; the acknowledgment that war crimes and human rights violations have been committed by all sides; the identification of perpetrators to end the cycle of impunity and the development of a process of justice and reconciliation.

 We believe that visual documentation of human rights violations that is transparent, detailed, and reliable are critical towards providing accountability and can positively contribute to post-conflict reconstruction and stability.
 Such evidence can humanise victims, reduce the space for dispute over numbers killed, help societies understand the true human costs of war, and support truth and reconciliation efforts.

 Visual documentation is also valuable during conflict.
 Verified visual evidence datasets can feed into:

 The Syrian Archive aims to support human rights advocates and citizen journalists in their efforts to document human rights violations in Syria by developing new tools and methods for evidence based advocacy campaigns, potential prosecutions, and human rights reporting and research on Syria.
 To do so, the Syrian Archive works with several well-established Syrian human rights organizations, media activists, journalists and lawyers to collect, verify, analyse, and preserve visual documentation relating to human rights violations in Syria committed by all actors in the conflict according to international standards.

 Research methodology is based on the following core principles:

 The Syrian Archive discovers relevant sources and aggregates them in a structured way.
 The acquisition is done in two different ways:

 Second: Secure long term preservation